 The Brush Park community is very excited about the revitalization of our neighborhood.
 We ask that developers understand the following expectations on interacting with the CDC during the course of your development:

-- The CDC will require at least bi-monthly updates on the status of your project.
+The CDC requests, at minimum, bi-monthly updates on the status of your project.
 Those updates should be submitted in writing to the CDC at BrushParkCDC@gmail.com.
 We may ask that you attend meetings to present significant changes to the community.